Deasilsoft/a2j/README.md

 This example will retrieve a JSON object of all the `teams` and `players` from the `test.mgz` record.

     curl container_name:5000/record/test.mgz/teams/players/

+This example will retrieve a JSON object of all the `actions` from the `test.mgz` record.

+    curl container_name:5000/record/test.mgz/actions/?method=match

 #### Minimap